lokalise/ruby-lokalise-api/README.md

 @client = Lokalise.client 'YOUR_TOKEN_HERE'
 ```

 Now the `@client` can be used to perform API requests!
+Learn more about additional options in the [Customizing request section](#customizing-request).

 ### Objects and models